doridori/Pilot/README.md

 }
 ```

-The corresponding view that utilised the newly added Presenter will auto be added to the main contentView (and all other Views removed).
+The corresponding view that utilised the newly added Presenter will auto be added to the main rootView (and all other Views removed).

 ```java
 @Presenter(SecondInSessionViewPresenter.class)